don-vicenzo/e-commerce/README.md

 # e-commerce
-E-commerce web site build with HTML, CSS and Bootstrap 4
+E-commerce web site built with HTML, CSS and Bootstrap 4